-If you have fallen behind on your mortgage payments, and you are threatened with a foreclosure, you may not recognize the help a foreclosure attorney in Oklahoma City, OK can provide.
-The attorneys at Foshee & Yaffe understand the panic induced by the thought of losing your home.
+If you have fallen behind on your mortgage payments, and you are threatened with a foreclosure, the attorneys at Foshee & Yaffe understand the fear of possibly losing your home.
 However, you need to ensure your rights are protected, and you need to know what options are available to you.

 When you sign a mortgage agreement to purchase a home, you agree to pay a set monthly payment to repay the loan for that home.
 If a person is unable to make the mortgage payments, the lender may opt to force the sale of your home to regain at least a portion of what you owe.
 However, foreclosure is not always the best option for the lender because of the time and costs involved, so a lender may be willing to look at other options to assist you in the repayment of what you owe.